mouse1

 Third-party spectating tool for the 0.75 release of Ace of Spades.

-Had a positive impact on the game's longevity by making it easier to catch cheaters.
+Had a significant positive impact on the game's longevity by making it easier to catch cheaters.

 Hooks the client's render function and glues your camera to another player's,